 It does not have to be that way

 Don’t get bogged down in the rules and regulations, let us help you navigate the path to getting your product launched.
-Between us and your VFA Agent (if required) such as Chetcuti Cauchi we can guide you through the process, all the way from your initial idea all the way through to a successful Systems Audit and launch of your product, including ongoing help throughout the life of your service.
+Between us and your VFA Agent (if required) we can guide you through the process, all the way from your initial idea all the way through to a successful Systems Audit and launch of your product, including ongoing help throughout the life of your service.